mbasaglia/glaxnimate/docs/docs/contributing/code/model_objects.md

     GLAXNIMATE_OBJECT(MyNewObject)

     // You can define properties like this, they will be editable from the UI
-    // the paramters to the macro are (type, name, default) GLAXNIMATE_PROPERTY(float, myprop, 0.2)
+    // the parameters to the macro are (type, name, default) GLAXNIMATE_PROPERTY(float, myprop, 0.2)
     // Animated properties are similar but use a different macro GLAXNIMATE_ANIMATABLE(float, my_animated, 0.3)